HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 The values for these Metrics Artifacts are stored as `CustomProperties`, they aren't actually stored in object store.
 So it is questionable that they are treated as Artifacts to begin with.
 Instead of porting this behavior, we'll instead leverage the Metrics table in KFP which is currently unused.

-We will log the Metrics there when such artifact types are encountered in the launcher.
+We will log the Metrics there when such artifact types are encountered in the Launcher.
 These can be addressed in `launcher_v2.go` when `uploadOutputArtifact` is called.
 During this invocation we can check for an artifacts type via:

 ```go
 	schemaTitle := runtimeArtifact.Type.GetSchemaTitle()